 - are curious about science with a clinical and human bent

 - work on health care-related projects, applications, or research

-- are interested in understanding how physiology, immunology, genetics, and biochemistry impact health and wellness
+- are interested in understanding how physiology, immunology, genetics, biochemistry, and pharmacology impact health and wellness

 - want to learn about foundational medical principles without going to medical school

 HMX currently offers five courses covering foundational topics in medicine.
 Learn more about what each course covers, and sign up for the HMX Preview course to see a sample lesson from each course.

 HMX Immunology covers principles that are important for understanding innate and adaptive immunological responses, including lessons on failures of the immune system and novel immune therapies.

 HMX Genetics provides an overview of key concepts behind the evolving fields of human genetics, genomics, and precision medicine.

 HMX Pharmacology provides a basis for understanding how drugs and other therapeutics are used in the treatment and prevention of diseases and disorders.

 HMX Biochemistry focuses on the foundational principles and themes in biochemistry, spanning from the molecular up to the whole organism, with a focus on how chemical processes intersect with human disease.